Ownership of Miracleman

-The comic book character Marvelman has been the subject of several legal issues, even after being renamed as Miracleman in 1985.
-The character and its' derivatives were created by Mick Anglo in 1954 at the request of publisher Len Miller.
-The copyright was retained by Anglo (and, since his 2011 death, his estate) ever since.
-However a series of misconceptions and misunderstandings meant that, following the character's revival in 1982 and the collapse of publisher Eclipse Comics in 1994 the series spent 15 years out of print while various parties who believed they had portions of the rights attempted to claim ownership, a belief that greatly informed coverage of Miracleman during the interregnum.
-This was resolved by the confirmation of Anglo's ownership in 2009.
+The ownership of the comic book character Marvelman was the subject of several legal disputes, both before and after the character was renamed Miracleman in 1985.
+The character and its derivatives were created by Mick Anglo in 1954 at the request of the publisher Len Miller.
+Unlike many comic book creators from the period, Anglo retained copyright of the character.
+Following Anglo's death in 2011, ownership is held by Mick Anglo's estate.

+Misconceptions over Mick Anglo's ownership that persisted following the character's revival in 1982 and the collapse of publisher Eclipse Comics in 1994 led to the Miracleman series being kept out of print for over a decade.
+During this period, several parties claimed ownership, even though Anglo had never sold the rights — controversies that overwhelmed most discourse and overshadowed interest surrounding the character.
+These disputes and claims were resolved by the confirmation and re-assertion of Anglo's sole ownership of his copyright in 2009.
+Marvel Comics subsequently licensed Miracleman from Anglo, publishing new stories featuring the character alongside reprints of earlier volumes.